HenrikBengtsson/startup/OVERVIEW.md

 All relevant files in directories `.Renviron.d` and `.Rprofile.d`, including those found recursively in subdirectories thereof, will be processed, except for those with file endings `*.txt`, `*.md` and `*~`.
 Files such as `.Rhistory` and `.RData` are also ignored.

+There are no restrictions on what the file names should be.
+For instance, for `.Rprofile.d`, you may use file names with and without extension `*.R`.

 ## Installation